This 10 step-guide is the ULTIMATE free resource on the web for how to make money blogging.

-In fact, Alex and I went from making $0 blogging to making over $100,000 per month in our first 3 years:
+Well first of all, because Alex and I went from making $0 blogging to over $100,000 per month in our first 3 years:

 You can read our income reports for more details on our blogging income on a month-to-month basis.

-And we’re not the only ones.
-You can check out our post of successful bloggers to see 20 other examples of people making $40,000+ per month just from blogging.
+Secondly, because we’re not the only ones.
+You can check out our post of successful bloggers to see 20 other examples of the top money making blogs earning $40,000+ per month.

 People like Natalie Bacon.

 How Natalie Went From 3,000/Month to Over $20,000/Month Blogging